avneetkr/Simon-Game/README.md

 4. Continue playing as long as you can repeat each sequence of signals correctly.

-5. If you fail to repeat a sequence exactly, Simon responds with a "RAZZ" sound.
+5. If you fail to repeat a sequence exactly, Simon responds with a sound and the screen will flash red.
 This means you've lost, and the sequence of signals ends.
 You can press any key to restart